loftwah/blog/src/content/guides/typescript-exercises.md

 - **Retrieve Entries:** Queries the database for entries matching a specific date.
 - **Update Status:** Updates the `status` field of a specific log entry.
 - **Delete Old Entries:** Removes entries older than 30 days from the current date.

+**How to Validate Your Implementation:**

+- Run the script and check that the entries are correctly inserted, retrieved, updated, and deleted.
+- Use `console.log` to output the results of queries.
+- Verify that the database file `ship_log.db` is created and contains the expected data.

 ---